rensutheart/SunLearnAutoDownloader/README.md

 A plugin already exists for Moodle that can achieve this: https://moodle.org/plugins/quiz_downloadsubmissions

-However, since I don't have administrative rights to add it, I wrote a quick script that does it automatically from the HTML.
+However, since I don't have administrative rights to add it, I wrote a quick script that does it automatically from the HTML. <strong> One major advantage of this tool is that it also renames the files to the student number instead the random filenames that students assign.</strong>

 <h2>Step 1: Download HTML file</h2>
 <ol>